dmd-program/dmd-100/projects/open_design/develop_user_testing.md

 1. Print or send your instructions from the prototyping phase.
 2. Have a target user try to build the kit.
 This can be a friend, family member, or colleague.
 Ideally, you will be in the room with the participant while they follow your prototype instructions.
 However, if your participant is remotely located, ask them to set up their webcam or phone camera so that you can see them and their work space.
 It is best to be available in real time because your user may get stuck.
 Recording a video is not required, but if you intend to record them, be sure to ask for their permission or their parents permission if it's a child.
 3. Write notes as they go through the process.
-It may be helpful to ask your participant to talk through their thought process.
+It may be helpful to ask your participant to talk through their thought process as they are putting things together.
+Help your user through any parts of the process that they get stuck on, and make a note of it.
 4. Keep track of how long it takes your participant to follow your instructions.
 5. After your user finished, ask them some followup questions:
     - What did you like about using the kit?